Sin-tel/laseranim/README.md

  * ctrl + O: Open save folder (drag and drop a .sav file to open it)
  * ctrl + S: Save and export (will not overwrite)
  * ctrl + R: Rename current file (enter or escape to confirm)
+ * Drag and drop a jpg or png file to load as a background image (you can load multiple ones on different frames)
+ * R: Remove all images

 ### Frames
  * ctrl + X/C/V: Cut/copy/paste whole frame